 - Understand how to incorporate research findings into the development of policies pertinent to nursing and health, both nationally and internationally

 - Undertake meaningful quality improvement and change projects leading to the completion of the DNP Scholarly Project

-- Show proof of current license to practice professional nursing.
+- Applicants must have a master's degree from an accredited institution and current license to practice professional nursing.